aleesssa/test/README.md

-# Switchomatic
+# Test

-Switchomatic is able to turn off electrical appliances when no one is in a room after a period of time set by user.
+This is a test.

+## Subheader

+This is a test.